Find out what some of our graduates are doing today in pursuing their successful careers.

 NASCAR Tech is located in Mooresville, North Carolina.
 It provides housing search assistance to students who are considering relocating for the CNC Machining Technology program.

 Again, the answer to how much does a CNC machinist make is that it depends.
-According to the BLS, the median annual wage for computer numerically controlled tool operators was $46,640 in May 2021.34 This means half of CNC machinists earned more and half earned less.
+According to the BLS, the median annual salary for computer numerically controlled tool operators in the United States was $48,550 in May 2023.34 This means half of CNC machinists earned more and half earned less.
 Keep in mind that salary depends on several factors, including experience, employer, demand and cost of living in the area.

 If you want to learn more about how to become a CNC machinist and join a field that melds technology with a skilled trade, contact NASCAR Tech.